10 Minute Stretching Routine For Increased

 Personal Observation

-I've been involved in fitness training, I've noticed (here's my opinion and not
+involved in fitness training, I've noticed (here's my opinion and not backed by

-backed by research) that stretching is unlike any form of exercise.
-Most
+research) that stretching is unlike any form of exercise.
+Most exercises

-exercises provide positive results quickly.
-With stretching, it's like the
+provide positive results quickly.
+With stretching, it's like the body

-body fights flexibility gains for the first few weeks.
-Then, between weeks four
+fights flexibility gains for the first few weeks.
+Then, between weeks four and

-stretching before and didn't see results, hang in there.
-Stretching provides
+and didn't see results, hang in there.
+Stretching provides many wonderful

 Phil Campbell, M.S.,